jbcodeforce/jbcodeforce.github.io/docs/techno/elasticsrch.md

   curl -X GET localhost:9200/movies/_mapping
   ```

-* Some other commong mappings:
+* Some other common mappings:

     * Not analyzing a field for search